CiCeeN/C-YESNet/README.md

 The SeaShips dataset used in this study is publicly available at https://github.com/jiaming-wang/SeaShips.

-The TT100K traffic sign dataset is accessible at https://cg.cs.tsinghua.edu.cn/traffic-sign/.
+The TT100K traffic sign dataset used in this study is publicly available at https://cg.cs.tsinghua.edu.cn/traffic-sign/.